 Finally, you can use Goo Gone, which the company says is safe for wood surfaces, including your hardwood floors and furniture.

 ***Update - I personally used Goo Gone for my own table recently, and it worked like a charm.
 You can scroll down to read about my experience below. ***End Update

 One of my kids got hold of a purple crayon, and started marking all over my wood table, along with a chair.
 (See the picture above.)

 All I had on hand was Goo Gone, so I used it carefully, spraying it on the rag and then rubbing that over the marks.
 They wiped right off!

 Then, I wiped the wood again, with a clean rag to get off the Goo Gone residue and it does not appear any harm was done to the table!

 I've actually collected lots of uses for Goo Gone around the home, since it is a very handy product to have around, especially if you've got kids.
-You can check out the uses I've already collected, or share your own.
+You can check out the uses I've already collected, or share your own at the link.

 Further, I'd love to hear from even more people who've had experience removing crayon from wood surfaces, sharing how you've done it (or from other surfaces as well).

 There are affiliate links on this page, and if you purchase a product through them I receive a small commission.
 Purchasing through my links costs you nothing extra, but helps support the free information provided on this site and my family.
 To learn more please see my product review disclosure statement.